Rivières du Sud

 Rivières du Sud (English: Southern Rivers) was a French colonial division in West Africa, roughly corresponding to modern coastal sections of Guinea.
-While the designation was used from the 18th to 20th century, the administrative division only existed from 1882-1891.
+While the designation was used from the 18th to 20th century, the administrative division only existed from 1882 to 1891.

 Early usage

 Since the 18th century, Portuguese, British and French traders had established small stations on the coast which was called Rivières du Sud by the French.
 The Portuguese had trading stations at Rio Pongo and Rio Nunez, mostly for the purchase of enslaved Africans captured inland and brought to the coast.
-Subsequently a number of English and American traders also settled in the region.
+Subsequently, a number of English and American traders also settled in the region.
 With the establishment of Sierra Leone by British Abolitionists, this area attracted their attention and that of the Christian Missionary Society, which sought to promote Christianity and trading opportunities By 1820, British suppression of the slave trade and Portuguese imperial decline saw these posts abandoned, with British and French traders moving in.
 The French admiral Bouët-Willaumez made a number of treaties with coastal communities in the area (usually under the threat of force), and ensured Marseille based trade houses exclusive access to the palm oil trade by the 1840s.
 Used for making soap, the palm oil trade was with Diola merchants who established markets in the interior, and transported it to the coastal stations.